 AstraZeneca plc engages in the discovery, development, and commercialization of prescription medicines for the treatment of cardiovascular, metabolic, respiratory, inflammation, autoimmune, oncology, infection, and neuroscience diseases worldwide.
 The company was founded in 1992 and is based in London, the United Kingdom.

 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for AZN, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Astrazeneca Plc ranked in the 19th percentile in terms of potential gain offered.
+To summarize, we found that Astrazeneca Plc ranked in the 18th percentile in terms of potential gain offered.
 We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
-As for the metrics that stood out in our discounted cash flow analysis of Astrazeneca Plc, consider:
+The most interesting components of our discounted cash flow analysis for Astrazeneca Plc ended up being:

 Terminal Growth Rate in Free Cash Flow